MicrosoftEdge/JsDbg/docs/CONTRIBUTING.md

 importlib.reload(JsDbg)
 ```

-4. For debugging JsDbg itself, you may want to set verbose to True, either by editing `JsDbg.py` or running `python JsDbg.jsdbg.verbose = True` at the gdb prompt.
+4. For debugging JsDbg itself, you may want to `set jsdbg-verbose on` at the GDB prompt.
+(Due to a [GDB bug](https://sourceware.org/bugzilla/show_bug.cgi?id=24796), you probably want to combine this with `set pagination off`).

 ## Components within JsDbg